-ISO/IEC 9075-3 specifies a method of binding between an application program, in one of a number of standard programming languages, and an SQL-implementation.
-The effect is functionally equivalent to dynamic SQL, specified in ISO/IEC 9075-2 (SQL/Foundation).
+[ISO9075-3] specifies a method of binding between a program, written in one of a number of programming languages, and an SQL-implementation.
+The effect is functionally equivalent to dynamic SQL, specified in [ISO9075-2].

 Procedures (routines) are specified that can be used to: